-The competitions take place in alpine, in some cases high alpine terrain.
-This requires participants to adapt accordingly with regard to carefulness, equipment and race strategy.
+The competitions take place in an alpine, in parts even high-alpine terrain.
+This requires the participants to make a corresponding adjustment in terms of caution, equipment and running management.

-a) are dressed suitably and in accordance with the weather conditions and their individual requirements and pro-tect themselves against rain, cold and sun;
+a) adapt to the weather conditions and individual needs and to protect against rain, cold and sun;

-b) retire from the race as soon as it threatens to become a health risk for them;
+b) abandon the race as soon as it becomes a health risk to them;

-c) behave in an environmentally compatible way and do not leave any refuse in the countryside;
+c) behave in an environmentally sound manner and do not dump waste in the open nature;

-d) provide first aid help to other participants if these have an accident or suffer health problems.
+d) provide first aid to other participants if they have an accident or have health problems.

-• Other competitions: from 14 years of age
+• Remaining competitions: from 14 years of age

 • KIDS: from 4 years of age

-An acclimatisation period of ideally 5 days at an altitude above 1500 m a.s.l. is highly recommended before starting in one of the long-distance competitions.
+An acclimatization of ideally 5 days above 1'500 m above sea level is highly recommended for competing in the longer competitions.

-The organiser provides the following infrastructure for participants:
+The organiser provides the participants with the following infrastructure:

-• Food and drink (during the race and at the finish)
+• Catering (on the way and at the Finish)

 • Medical services

-• Timekeeping at intermediate posts and at the finish
+• Timing at intermediate stations as well as at the Finish

 • Headlamp with spare batteries

-• Elastic bandage for emergency dressings (min.
-200cm x 4cm)
+• Elastic bandage for emergency bandaging (at least 200cm x 4cm)

 • Emergency whistle